Solar Eclipse Photography

 A Total Solar Eclipse is one of nature’s most spectacular sights: as the Moon passes between the Earth and Sun, it gradually obscures the disc into an ever-decreasing crescent.
 Then for a brief period of totality, it covers the Sun entirely, blocking the bright disc sufficiently to temporarily darken the sky and reveal the wispy Coronal atmosphere to the naked eye.
 If this weren’t enough, sometimes a tiny sliver or the Sun’s bright disc can peek through the Moon’s uneven surface just before or after totality to momentarily produce a ‘diamond ring’ effect, where you’ll see the outer atmosphere as a circle punctured by an intensely bright portion like a precious jewel.

-I’ve viewed and photographed two Total Solar Eclipses and on this page I’ll explain everything I’ve learned about the process.
+I’ve viewed and photographed three Total Solar Eclipses and on this page I’ll explain everything I’ve learned about the process.
 But before going any further, there’s two important points to make: first, always use a certified solar filter to view or photograph the partial phases of a Solar Eclipse, and second, if anything goes wrong with your camera gear, don’t waste precious time trying to fix it.
 Depending on the Eclipse and your location, Totality may last less than a few minutes, and believe me that time is better spent enjoying the spectacle with your eyes rather than diagnosing and resolving a camera problem.

 Solar eclipses typically occur two to four times a year, but not all are Total.
 Some are Partial, where the Moon only obscures a portion of the disc before moving away again.
 Others are Annular where the Moon may pass completely in front of the Sun, but due to a mis-match of distances leaves a bright ring visible, preventing the faint Corona from revealing itself.
 Both are lovely to see but don’t come anywhere near the wonder of a true Total Solar Eclipse.
 Believe me, if you’ve previously only seen a Partial eclipse, you’ve missed out on the grand finale.
 If you get a chance to view a Total Solar Eclipse, I’d go for it without hesitation.

 Viewing a Total Solar Eclipse should be simple: just ensure you’re within the narrow path of totality directly behind the shadow of the Moon.
 NASA kindly produces detailed maps of exactly where and when you need to be, so there’s no excuse not to be in the right place at the right time, right?
 Except when the path is in a different country that’s difficult to get to, or perhaps over a war zone, or maybe crosses a mountain range or over the North or South pole.
 Or how about the path isn’t over land at all and can only be seen from the Ocean?
 Then there’s the timing.
 An eclipse could take place when the Sun is very low in the sky, making it harder to view, or perhaps during a season when cloud or rain is likely to obscure it.
 So when an eclipse comes along that’s in a fairly easy to access location, positioned high in a (hopefully) cloudless Summer sky, you doubly go for it.
-That’s why the upcoming Total Solar Eclipse across North America on August 21st 2017 is so exciting, as it’s the best chance many of us have had to view Totality for some time.

 If the gear goes pear-shaped, forget the pictures!